New York City. 1981.

-Picture it, New York City 1981.
-A beautiful autumn evening in Central Park—the four of us paused to take photos after a grand dinner at Tavern on the Green.
+On a beautiful autumn evening in Central Park, the four of us paused to take photos after a grand dinner at Tavern on the Green.

-Don Havens and I lived in the Alden at 225 Central Park West.
-Shirley flew in from Los Angeles for a visit and one of our clients, Walter Hess, owner of Rose Hill Flower Company on Third Avenue, invited the three of us for dinner.
+Don Havens and I lived in the Alden on Central Park West.
+Shirley had flown in from Los Angeles for a short visit with us and one of our clients, Walter Hess, owner of Rose Hill Flower Company on Third Avenue, invited the three of us for dinner.
 We all tried to dress like swells, but only Shirley actually nailed it.

-She looked so extraordinary that the captain and waiters took notice, gave her all kinds of attention, and over dinner Walter asked her to accompany him to an opera at the Met.
-They made their opera date and then Shirley asked where some Upper West Side “straight bars” were.
+She looked extraordinary—glamorous—in her tailored white coat over a black-on-black outfit.
+It made her luxurious red hair look so radiant that the Tavern on the Green’s captain and waiters took notice.
+They gave her all kinds of attention.
+Someone sent her a drink.
+And over dinner, Walter asked her to accompany him to an opera at the Met.
+They made their date, and then Shirley asked where some Upper West Side “straight bars” were.

-Around midnight, after some photos, Shirley went out on the town on her own and Don and I went home, as did Walter.
+Around midnight, after some final photos, Shirley went out on the town on her own, and Don and I went home, as did Walter.

-Around 3 AM the phone rang.
+Around 3 AM our phone rang.
 I answered.

 Shirley, “I didn’t want you to worry.
 I’m having a great time.”